Parvati Shallow: Winners at War

 Shallow once again returned to compete on the show's 40th season, Survivor: Winners at War.
 She was a member of the Sele tribe and aligned with fellow old schoolers Boston Rob Mariano, Ethan Zohn, and Danni Boatwright.
 However, when Sele lost immunity on day 6, Boatwright felt betrayed by Shallow and told Mariano to target Shallow instead of one of the new school players.
 Mariano told Shallow this plan, and Boatwright was voted out unanimously.
 Shallow was able to survive a few more votes until the tribe swap.
 After the swap, she remained on Sele along with former Sele member Michele Fitzgerald and three former Dakal members—Yul Kwon, Nick Wilson, and Wendell Holland.
 After losing the second immunity challenge as new tribes, Shallow found herself in the minority along with Fitzgerald.
-She was unsuccessful in convincing Wilson to flip and was voted out in episode 6 in a 3-2 vote, becoming the seventh person sent to the Edge of Extinction.
+She was unsuccessful in convincing Wilson to flip.
+She was voted out in episode 6 in a 3–2 vote, becoming the seventh person sent to the Edge of Extinction, and making this the first time she was voted out since Cook Islands 26 seasons and 13 years prior.
 She bequeathed her fire tokens to Fitzgerald.
-Shallow's journey for this season came to an end on day 35 after failing to win the chance to re-enter the game in the second and final Edge of Extinction challenge.
-As a juror, she cast her vote for eventual runner-up Natalie Anderson.
+Shallow's journey for this season came to an end on day 35 after losing the chance to re-enter the game in the second and final Edge of Extinction challenge.
+As a juror, she cast her vote for eventual runner-up Natalie Anderson, who lost to Tony Vlachos in a 12-4-0 vote.

-With 149 days played over four seasons, Shallow had played the second-longest Survivor career, only behind Mariano's 152, both of which surpassed the previous record set by Ozzy Lusth after his participation in Survivor: Game Changers in 2017, at 128.